Brick kiln landscape

 6% Of India's total CO₂ emissions from kilns

-Brick kiln workers
+Brick kiln

 A crisis hiding in plain sight.